-3.1 (ongong 2022 Creative cultural Industries are established and fostered Revised Delivery Program 2012-17 (Adopted 17 February 2014) Strat egy 5 Year Action Service Responsibility 3.1.1 'Made in Wollongong' becomes a well known and loved brand 3.1.1.1 Promote Made in Wollongong through a variety of locally produced events, productions and programs Cultural Services/ Economic Development Manager CCED 3.1.2 Artists and innovators are employed, mentored and 3.1.2.1 Support existing and emerging arts workers and their networks Cultural Services Manager CCED supported 3.1.2.2 Provide opportunities for local artists and performers to exhibit, promote and perform at Council venues and events Economic Development/ Cultural Services Manager CCED 3.1.3 Partnerships across diverse sectors and industries are facilitated and promoted 3.1.3.1 Successful collaborations with other organisations and agencies are established Public Relations/ Cultural Services/ Economic Development/ Community Programs Manager CCED
+3.1 C ngong 2022 reative cultural industries stablished and fostered Draft Delivery Program 2012-17 Revised December 2013 Strate еду 5 Year Action Service Responsibility 3.1.1 'Made in Wollongong' becomes a well known and loved brand 3.1.1.1 Promote Made in Wollongong through a variety of activities and promotional opportunities Cultural Services/ Economic Development Manager CCED Delete Action (scenarios 1 & 2 3) 3.1.2 Artists and innovators are employed, mentored and supported 3.1.2.1 Provide support to existing and emerging arts workers & their networks Cultural Services Manager CCED Revise Action (scenarios 1 & 2) Provide online signposts to information for existing and emerging art workers and their networks.
+3.1.2.2 Provide opportunities for local artists and performers to exhibit, promote and perform at Council venues and events Economic Development/ Cultural Services Manager CCED 3.1.3 Partnerships across diverse sectors and industries are facilitated and promoted 3.1.3.1 Successful collaborations with other organisations and agencies are established Public Relations/ Cultural Services/ Economic Development/ Community Programs Manager CCED

-3.2 - ongong 2022 The visibility of our cultural diversity is increased Revised Delivery Program 2012-17 (Adopted 17 February 2014) Strate egy 5 Year Action Service Responsibility 3.2.1 Museums and galleries are promoted as part of the cultural landscape 3.2.1.1 Seek funding for the promotion of heritage sites and museums to the community and visitors.
-Economic Development/ Cultural Services Manager CCED 3.2.2 Our cultural diversity and heritage is incorporated within our public spaces through signage and public art 3.2.2.1 Encourage the integration of urban design & public art Community Programs/ Property Services/ Cultural Services/ Infrastructure Services/ Development Assessment Manager CCED/ Manager ISP/ Manager PR/ Manager CP 3.2.3 Partnerships are established between Indigenous and culturally & linguistically diverse communities and schools 3.2.3.1 Deliver and support a range of projects and programs which build harmony and understanding Community Programs/Public Relations Manager CCED
+Wollongong 2022 3.2 The visibility of our cultural diversity is increased Draft Delivery Program 2012-17 Revised December 2013 Strategy 5 Year Action Service Responsibility 3.2.1 Museums and galleries are promoted as part of the cultural landscape 3.2.1.1 Develop a long term approach for the promotion of heritage sites and museums to the community and visitors Revise Action (baseline and scenarios 1, 2 & 3): Seek funding for the promotion of heritage sites and museums to the community and visitors.
+Economic Development/ Cultural Services Manager CCED

+Wollongong 2022 3.2 The visibility of our cultural diversity is increased Draft Delivery Program 2012-17 Revised December 2013 Strat egy 5 Year Action Service Responsibility 3.2.2 Our cultural diversity and heritage is incorporated within our public spaces through signage and public art 3.2.2.1 Encourage the integration of urban design & public art Community Programs/ Property Services/ Cultural Services/ Infrastructure Services/ Development Assessment Manager CCED/ Manager ISP/ Manager PR/ Manager CP 3.2.3 Partnerships are established between Indigenous and culturally & linguistically diverse communities and schools 3.2.3.1 Deliver and support a range of projects and programs which build harmony and understanding Community Programs/Public Relations Manager CCED

-3.3 (1 ongong 2022 Community access to the arts and participation events and festivals is ncreased Revised Delivery Program 2012-17 (Adopted 17 February 2014) Strate egy 5 Year Action Service Responsibility 3.3.1 Signature events and festivals are held across the city 3.3.1.1 Implement a coordinated approach to event acquisition & provision in Wollongong via the delivery of the Events Strategy Economic Development/Public Relations Manager CCED 3.3.1.2 Encourage Sports Associations to conduct regional, state and national events in the city Sports Fields and Parks Manager PR 3.3.1.3 Implement a sustainable program of local events via the Events Strategy Cultural Services/Public Relations Manager CCED 3.3.1.4 Plan for, and host, culturally sensitive events and programs marking the Bi-Centenary of European Settlement in Wollongong across 2015-2016 Community Programs/Public Relations Manager CCED 3.3.1.5 Coordinate Council's support and investment in events and festivals Public Relations Manager CCED 3.3.2 The arts precinct in the heart of the city is consolidated and further enhanced 3.3.2.1 Coordinate an integrated approach to infrastructure improvement and service delivery in the Civic Plaza and through the re- establishment of an Arts Precinct in the city Infrastructure Planning/Cultural Services /City Centre Management//Public Relations Manager ISP/Manager CCED/ Manager PD/ Manager LCS
+3.3 C the a ongong 2022 ommunity access to rts and participation is and festivals is ased Draft [Draft Delivery Program 2012-17 Revised December 2013 Strate egy 5 Year Action Service Responsibility 3.3.1 Signature events and festivals are held across the city 3.3.1.1 Implement a coordinated approach to event acquisition & provision in Wollongong via the delivery of the Events Strategy Economic Development/Public Relations Manager CCED 3.3.1.2 Encourage Sports Associations to conduct regional, state and national events in the city Sports Fields and Parks Manager PR